The $12,600 Hiding in Your Bank Statement

 What does a clean tool stack look like?

-One finding that surprised me: businesses that consolidated from 30+ tools to 10-15 didn’t just save subscription costs.
+One finding that surprised me: practices that consolidated from 30+ tools to 10-15 didn’t just save subscription costs.
 They reported measurable productivity gains because teams stopped context-switching between platforms and data stopped fragmenting across systems.
 The tool consolidation produced two benefits for the price of one.

 This is why subscription auditing became a core component of the Tools & Efficiency dimension.
 It’s the rare optimization that costs nothing to implement, takes less than an afternoon, and produces guaranteed savings.